Discrete diffusion-type equation on regular graphs and its applications: Abstract

 \section{Abstract}

-For any integer $q \geq 1$, let $T_{q+1}$ denote the $(q+1)$-regular tree with discrete Laplacian associated to the adjacency matrix.
-Let $K_{T_{q+1}}(x,x_{0},t)$ be the associated discrete time heat kernel, i.e. the fundamental solution to the discrete-time diffusion equation defined below.
-We derive an explicit formula for $K_{T_{q+1}}(x,x_{0},t)$ in terms of the discrete $I$-Bessel function.
-The expression is analogous to the corresponding real time heat kernel, as proved in \cite{CJK14}.
-However, the formula obtained here for $K_{T_{q+1}}(x,x_{0},t)$ has the significant feature of being a finite sum, rather than a convergent infinite series, which is what occurs in the continuous time setting.
-We then derive an explicit expression for the discrete time heat kernel $K_{X}(x,x_{0},t)$ on any $(q+1)$-regular graph.
-Going further, we develop a general trace formula which relates the spectral data on $X$ to its topological data.
-Though we emphasize the results in the case if $X$ is finite, our method applies when $X$ has a countably infinite number of vertices.
-As an application, we derive the recurrent formula which expresses the number of closed geodesics on $X$, in the case when $X$ is finite, in terms of moments of the spectrum of the adjacency matrix, complementing the results of \cite{Mn07}.
-Finally, by relating $K_{X}(x,x_{0},t)$ to the random walk on a $(q+1)$-regular graph, we obtain a closed-form expressions for the return time probability distribution of the uniform random walk on any $(q+1)$-regular graph.
-In particular, we show that if $\{X_{h}\}$ is a sequence of $(q+1)$-regular graphs whose number of vertices goes to infinity, and which satisfy a certain natural geometric condition, then the limit of the return time probability distribution on $X_{h}$ is equal to the return time probability distribution on the tree $T_{q+1}$.
+We derive an explicit formula for the fundamental solution $K_{T_{q+1}}(x,x_{0};t)$ to the discrete-time diffusion equation on the $(q+1)$-regular tree $T_{q+1}$ in terms of the discrete $I$-Bessel function.
+We then use the formula to derive an explicit expression for the fundamental solution $K_{X}(x,x_{0};t)$ to the discrete-time diffusion equation on any $(q+1)$-regular graph $X$.
+Going further, we develop three applications.
+The first one is to derive a general trace formula that relates the spectral data on $X$ to its topological data.
+Though we emphasize the results in the case when $X$ is finite, our method also applies when $X$ has a countably infinite number of vertices.
+As a second application, we obtain a closed-form expression for the return time probability distribution of the uniform random walk on any $(q+1)$-regular graph.
+The expression is obtained by relating $K_{X}(x,x_{0};t)$ to the uniform random walk on a $(q+1)$-regular graph.
+We then show that if $\{X_{h}\}$ is a sequence of $(q+1)$-regular graphs whose number of vertices goes to infinity and which satisfies a certain natural geometric condition, then the limit of the return time probability distributions from $\{X_{h}\}$ is equal to the return time probability distribution on the tree $T_{q+1}$.
+As a third application, we derive formulas which express the number of distinct closed irreducible walks without tails on a finite graph $X$ in terms of moments of the spectrum of its adjacency matrix.